azbithead/si-units/README.md

+# si-units

-The si-quantity library provides type-safe calculations involving physical quantities that are measured in the base units of the International System of Units (SI):
+The si-units library provides type-safe calculations involving physical quantities that are measured in the units of the International System of Units (SI):

 * meter - length (or distance)
 * kilogram - mass